 - I. If there are any irregularities regarding the rules of the competition that a team wishes to bring to the attention of the judge and attorney scorers, one active team member will have 30 seconds to orally argue any irregularities to the judge.
-Attorney coaches may not directly make arguments on behalf of the team. - J. Teams arguing a violation of the rules must be able to point to specific conduct that comprises the rule violation and cite to the judge the corresponding rule in the team rulebook and/or case material.
-Teams arguing against an allegation of a rule violation should cite to specific conduct and rules which support their position. - K. The judge will hear arguments in favor of and against an alleged rule violation and make a decision as to whether a rule violation occurred.
-Any interpretation of the Mock Trial Competition Rules and their application shall be determined in the sole discretion of the San Diego County Mock Trial Committee. - L. If the judge determines a violation exists and there is not a specified deduction outlined in the team rulebook, the judge will direct the scoring attorneys to take the violation into consideration.
-The scoring attorneys will use their discretion to determine individually how many points (if any) will be deducted from the individual or team score. - M. The 60 second rule should be used for substantial rule violations and should not be used to argue additional points of law or rebut an opponent's closing argument. - N. This time should not be used to argue additional points of law or rebut an opponent's arguments.
-Regarding questions of rule violations, the judge's decision will be final.
+Attorney coaches may not directly make arguments on behalf of the team.
+This opportunity should be used for substantial rule violations and should not be used to argue additional points of law or rebut an opponent's closing argument.
+Teams arguing a violation of the rules must be able to point to specific conduct that comprises the rule violation and cite to the judge the corresponding rule in the team rulebook and/or case material.
+Teams arguing against an allegation of a rule violation should cite to specific conduct and rules which support their position. - J. The judge will hear arguments in favor of and against an alleged rule violation and make a decision as to whether a rule violation occurred.
+The judge's decision will be final. - K. If the judge determines a violation has occurred and there is not a specified deduction outlined in the team rulebook, the judge will direct the scoring attorneys to take the violation into consideration.
+The scoring attorneys will use their discretion to determine individually how many points (if any) will be deducted from the individual or team score. - L. Arguing for hyper technical interpretations of the rules, especially when designed to embarrass others or to gain an unfair advantage, is prohibited and five points must be deducted from the team's participation score. - M. The 30 second rule is not to be used to argue additional points of law or rebut opponent's arguments.